conorheffron/ironoc-db/README.md

 # Summary
 This project is a sample data manager.
 It provides a basic template for Java/Spring developers.
 This project also includes form validation of controller model objects and request parameters.
+Users can view, add, delete person objects from the database via web UI.
 # Technologies
 Java 8, Spring Boot, Hibernate, MySQL, JSP, Gradle